jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_filepath_completion_use_working_dir` option

-By default, ICM's filepath completion will interpret relative paths like `../` as being relative to the folder of the file of the currently active buffer.
+By default, iCM's filepath completion will interpret relative paths like `../` as being relative to the folder of the file of the currently active buffer.
-Setting this option will force ICM to always interpret relative paths as being relative to Vim's current working directory.
+Setting this option will force iCM to always interpret relative paths as being relative to Vim's current working directory.

 Default: `0`